CMU-313/CMU-313.github.io/assignments/HW3.md

 ### 2) Code artifacts (due Thursday, October 6, 23:59) -- 60 points

 We will take a snapshot of the implementation from your team's GitHub repository at the deadline.

-Your repository should include the implementation of the system, tests for the new feature, and a documentation of how to use and test your new feature (indicate where this documentation is found from the top-level README.md file).
+Your repository should include the implementation of the system, automated tests for the new feature, and a documentation of how to use and user test your new feature (indicate where this documentation is found from the top-level README.md file).

 You should follow best practices for collaborative development such as using feature branches, pull requests, and code review (e.g., tackling each layer of the stack in a separate PR).
 Specifically your team should collaborate on this feature by committing changes to a branch named for the feature you are implementing.